 In 2019, to drive our global engagement and educational efforts on suicide prevention, we published the booklet ‘Mental Health and Suicide Prevention - Lundbeck's Recommendations and Commitments’.
 Drafted in consultation with experts in the field, it aims to raise awareness and support education in suicide prevention.

 Lundbeck has also been a proud supporter of World Mental Health Day since 2015, working in close collaboration with our global and local mental health advocacy partners to raise mental health awareness and fight stigma.
-This year, we published a new position paper 'Mental health in an unequal world' with Lundbeck’s views on the socio-economic determinants of mental health.
+In 2021, we published a new position paper 'Mental health in an unequal world' with Lundbeck’s views on the socio-economic determinants of mental health.

 Our actions to provide medicines are of a good quality cover the value chain from early research, clinical development and manufacturing, through to distribution to pharmacies.

 We integrate our quality and patient safety processes into our ‘GxP’ Quality Management System.
 ‘GP’ stands for Good Practice and ‘x’ represents Laboratory (GLP), Clinical (GCP), Pharmacovigilance (GPvP), Manufacturing (GMP), and Distribution (GDP).
 Our Good Practices are maintained through procedures, training, and regular auditing.
 Our GxP Quality Management System aligns with Lundbeck's Code of Conduct, business objectives and processes, and with national and international regulatory requirements.

 Lundbeck is obliged by the authorities to conduct studies on animals to advance safe and effective medicines to treat brain diseases.
 We will only use animal studies where no alternatives exist and when the benefits outweigh the possible risks of animal discomfort.
 We provide appropriate care for our animals and continuously work to improve our animal research policy, procedures, and animal facilities.

 Counterfeit medicine is fake medicine.
 It is deliberately mislabelled products with the correct or wrong ingredients, without active ingredients, with insufficient active ingredients or with fake packaging.